 How to Handle Conflicts in Data Fields

-There may be problems with the data fields during the join process if the chosen accounts have different data for the same field.
-This is how to deal with these disagreements:
+It could go wrong during the join process if the picked accounts have different information in the same area.
+Here’s how to handle these disagreements:

 - Compare Data Fields: Carefully look at the data fields that don’t match up next to each other.